 As an additional way to get public feedback, the City has created an on-line survey.

 The grants consist of the City’s annual allocation from the federal Community Development Block Grant (CDBG) and HOME programs.
 The collective value of the allocations hasn’t been determined yet but is expected to be about $3.5 million.
 About the programs:

-The Community Development Block Grant program is earmarked for a wide variety of services and programs – primarily in low- and moderate-income areas – such as street and streetscape infrastructure, park improvements, crime prevention, parks and recreation, code enforcement, economic development, literacy, and housing rehab.
+The Community Development Block Grant program is earmarked for a wide variety of services and programs – primarily in low- and moderate-income areas – such as street and streetscape infrastructure, park improvements, crime prevention, code enforcement, economic development, literacy, and housing rehab.